daveabrock/daveabrock.github.io/_posts/2020-08-14-records-spec.markdown

 date: "2020-08-14"
 title: "C# 9: Records Revisited"
 tags: [csharp, csharp-9]
-share-img: /assets/img/records-revisited.png
+image: /assets/img/records-revisited.png
-subtitle: We learn a few more things about records using the released C# 9 spec proposal.
+description: We learn a few more things about records using the released C# 9 spec proposal.
 ---

 We had a lot of fun [playing with](https://daveabrock.com/2020/06/29/c-sharp-9-deep-dive-inits) the [new C# 9 features](https://devblogs.microsoft.com/dotnet/welcome-to-c-9-0/) over the last few months.
 As with learning anything brand new, we had to decipher the info the best we could: we went off the [announcement in May during Build](https://devblogs.microsoft.com/dotnet/welcome-to-c-9-0/), meeting minutes and GitHub issues from the team, and good old trial and error.